-Angular supports three kinds of directives: Components, attribute directives and structural directives.
+Angular supports three kinds of directives: Components, attribute directives, and structural directives.

 ngIf